greatvovan/url-shortener/README.md

 1. When you are down with playing, you can shut down everything by:
 `$ docker-compose down`
-`docker-compose` will create a volume named `urlstorage` to persist the data, so next time you launch `docker-compose up` in the same directory all urls will be in place.
+`docker-compose` will create a volume named `urlstorage` to persist the data, so next time you launch `docker-compose up` in the same directory and all urls will be in place.
 If you want to delete the volume (and the data) say
-`$ docker volumes rm urlstorage`
+`$ docker volume rm urlstorage`
-or use `-v` option of `docker-compose down`.
+(you may need to remove containers for that) or use `-v` option of `docker-compose down`.

 ## Endpoints